Voralpen Express: History

 The concept changed on 15 December 2013.
 SOB became the sole operator of Voralpen-Express, and the train service was limited to St. Gallen–Lucerne.
 VAE became a distinct train category, indicated as such on platform displays.
 To cope with the increasing number of passengers, trains at that time generally had seven coaches, which means that two locomotives or motor coaches were needed.
 This is due to the 50‰ (1:20) grades between Pfäffikon and Arth-Goldau.
 Motive power was at each end, allowing a push-pull service without driving trailers.

 With the timetable change of 15 December 2019, the train category was updated to Panorama Express (PE), but because it caused confusion among passengers it was later changed again to IR Voralpen-Express.
 The locomotive hauled trains (with white, green and blue livery) were replaced by RABe 526 EMUs.
 The EMUs consist of an eight car RABe 526 100/200 set, type Traverso, with a copper and red livery (with black window frames and grey doors), running the whole route.
 This set includes a "bistro" car fitted with vending machines in the second class coach bordering the first class coaches.
 During peak-hours, the copper-red sets are each combined with a silver-red four car RABe 526 000 set (FLIRT or FLIRT3 model) on the section between Rapperswil and St. Gallen.
 The two sets are coupled and uncoupled, respectively, in Rapperswil (portion working).
 The shorter set operates as S40 of Zurich S-Bahn between Rapperswil and Einsiedeln.
 This allows passengers to travel between St. Gallen and Einsiedeln without changing trains.

 The same EMUs also operate as Treno Gottardo between Locarno and Zurich/Basel since December 2020, and as Aare Linth between Chur and Bern since December 2021.

 Route

 The Voralpen-Express runs along the Alpine foothills, stopping at stations in the Cantons of Lucerne, Schwyz, St. Gallen, and Appenzell Ausserrhoden.
 The track also passes through Samstagern in the Canton of Zurich, but VAE does not stop at that station.
 In conjunction with timetable changes, VAE services were suspended to some stations, including the cessation of services between St. Gallen and Romanshorn in 2013, while a few new stops en route were also added (e.g., Meggen Zentrum).
 The lowest altitude en route is at Schmerikon (408 m a.s.l.) and the highest at Biberegg (933 m a.s.l.), near Rothenthurm.
 The route is mostly a single-track railway, with intermittent double-track railway present in sections where trains cross regularly.

+From St. Gallen to Lucerne, the Voralpen-Express uses the following railway lines (or sections thereof): Bodensee–Toggenburg, Uznach–Wattwil, Rapperswil–Ziegelbrücke, Rapperswil–Pfäffikon, Pfäffikon–Arth-Goldau, Gotthard and Lucerne–Immensee.

 Besides creating a tangential link on the southern edge of the greater Zurich area, VAE is popular for the alpine and prealpine scenery.